Window cleaner: Ecology and water shortages

 Another issue is how "green" window cleaning companies are seen to be.
 During the spring of 2006 Defra considered banning the non-essential use of water and extending their already tight restrictions to prevent the use of water-fed safer which reach up to 60 ft.
 Window cleaners could return to the bucket-and-mop method, because Health and Safety Working at Heights allows such for temporary access.
 Many window cleaners and window cleaning companies argue that their usage of water is minimal in comparison with water usages of large industry and energy companies, and that their water usage accounts for a small percentage of overall water consumption in developed countries.

 Technological progress and decline in labor requirements

 Much progress has been made in the area of minimizing the need for labor in this industry by use of technology.
 The availability of technology such as the pressure washer has made it more efficient.

-Robotic window cleaners

 More recently, in high tech societies the use of fully automated robotic window cleaners, also for houses, is starting to become common.

-Robotic cleaners use fans, vacuum or magnets to stay firmly attached to glass, while cleaning windows on the inside or outside in an “N” or “Z” pattern, squeegeeing them dry as they move on.